KrishKorat/Amazon-Clone/README.md

-This repository contains all the frontend projects
+This repository contains all the frontend projects.